How Does Scoring Work In Baseball?

 In baseball, players score by hitting the ball and running the bases all the way back to home plate.
 Teams get nine innings to score before a winner is decided.
 If the score is tied after the ninth inning, they will go to extra innings.

-Usually batters play nearly the entire game with the exception of substitutes.
-On the other hand, starting pitches (pitchers who start the game off) are swapped out and replaced with relief pitchers who are specifically chosen for different scenarios.
-An example of this is a left-handed pitcher may be substituted into the game for a right-handed one to face a left-handed batter since that matchup benefits the pitcher more often than not.
+Usually, batters play nearly the entire game, with the exception of substitutes.
+On the other hand, starting pitchers (pitchers who start the game off) are swapped out and replaced with relief pitchers who are specifically chosen for different scenarios.
+An example of this is that a left-handed pitcher may be substituted into the game in place of a right-handed one to face a left-handed batter, since that matchup benefits the pitcher more often than not.

-People can move from one base to another in a variety of ways.
+Baserunners can move from one base to another in a variety of ways.
 The most traditional way to move runners over is through hits.
-Hits are categorized into four main categories: singles, doubles, triples, and home-runs.
-While there are different ways to get each type of hit, the amount of bases a hitter acquires immediately after they get a hit is in the name.
+Hits are categorized into four main categories: singles, doubles, triples, and home runs.
+While there are different ways to get each type of hit, the number of bases a hitter reaches immediately after they get a hit is indicated by the name.
 For example, a double is when a hitter reaches second base safely after they hit the ball.

-Baseball is a sport where two teams compete to score more runs.
-Each game is nine innings and each individual inning has two halves.
+Baseball is a sport where two teams compete to score the most runs.
+Each game is nine innings, and each individual inning has two halves.
 In the top half, one team hits and the other team defends, and in the bottom half the teams switch roles.
-The game is played via at-bats, a one on one battle between the pitcher and batter.
-If the pitcher and his defense are able to get three outs the inning ends.
-If a batter acquires three strikes, they get a strikeout, if they get four balls, they get walked and get a free trip to first base.
-When batters hit, they must hit the ball into the field of play which encompasses all of the field which is between the foul lines.
+The game is played via at-bats, essentially a one-on-one battle between the pitcher and batter.
+If the pitcher and his defense are able to get three outs, the inning ends.
+If a batter acquires three strikes, they get a strikeout.
+On the other hand, if they get four balls they get walked and receive a free trip to first base.
+When batters hit, they must hit the ball into the field of play which encompasses every part of the field between the foul lines.